 Generates or schedules operational reports, as well as incident reports.
-An operational report is a comprehensive way to understand the state of your database cluster along the time.
-The reports can be generated in-place or can be delivered to you via email, which makes things conveniently easy if you have a reporting silo.
+An operational report is a comprehensive way to understand the state of your database cluster over time.
+The reports can be generated in place or can be delivered to you via email, which makes things conveniently easy if you have a reporting silo.
 For incident reports, ClusterControl will auto-generate an incident report via a feature called MySQL Freeze Frame when these two states are triggered:

 - Schema change report – MySQL/MariaDB-based clusters only.